MyGet/MyGetDocs/site/Docs/Start-Here/MyGet-Security-FAQ.markdown

 ## User Permissions

 MyGet features a rich security model around your feeds.
 You, as a feed owner, always have the richest set of permissions possible.
-You can assign privileges to specific users also known on MyGet as well as to the anonymous “Everyone” user.
+You can assign privileges to specific users on MyGet using their email address or username.

 The table below lists all possible permissions and their meaning: